Khadija-crossover/khadija-productdesign-portfolio/certification-projects/atlassian-agile-project-management.md

 ## 💡 Reflection

 This certification gave me a robust foundation in Agile practices and practical tool usage that I’ve already applied in live projects.
-It also reinforced my confidence in working as a bridge between product owners, stakeholders, and engineering teams.